rin67630/Soft-Power-MPPT/README.md

 # Soft-Power: the Swiss-Army-Knife MPPT Solar Charge Controller
 __based on simple tinkering modules (Buck DC converters, ESP8266, INA226...)__

-Soft power is a project intending to address a specific niche in the solar charge controller market:
+Soft power is a project intending to address a specific niche in the solar charge controller market: Providing solar charging services with MPPT strategies to
-Providing solar charging services with MPPT strategies to _low and mid-range solar panels_ for powering instrumentation projects off grid, consuming as low as 30mA but 24/365.
+_low and mid-range solar panels (10 to 200W)_ for powering instrumentation projects off grid, consuming as low as 50mA, but steadily 24/365.

+## What makes Soft-Power different?
 The specifics of the project are requiring an extremely low quiescent consumption.
-The concept is suitable for an efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel.
+The concept is suitable for an efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel, even when it produces only a few percent of its nominal power.

-## The challenge:
-The challenge might seem simple: Run a Raspberry Pi or an Arduino, plus a radio transmitter and a few instruments as a continuous no-sleep environmental measuring station placed in the public domain or others property on solar power 24/365 in a Scottish type climate

-A Raspberry Pi + radio + instruments will need ~150Wh daily... easy with a 100W panel and a 100Ah battery?
-An Arduino + radio + instruments will need ~30Wh daily... easy with a 20W panel and a 20Ah battery?
-In a sunny region that might work, not in Scotland!
-You must dimension panel and battery to last two weeks of cloudy winter weather with barely 5% solar contribution for only a few hours a day!

-Commercial MPPT solar charge controllers **will require 60-100mA for themselves**, that is up to 30Wh a day- far less than what the panel delivers in bad winter days!

-## My solution:
-So I decided to build my own MPPT solar charge controller, optimized for efficiency and very low quiescent consumption.
-It manages to draw as less as 20mA including WiFi transmission of data to a powerful cloud dashboard.
+### Hardware
+Additionally, I designed the project hardware in a very versatile way:
 It includes the charging profiles for various battery chemistries:

 1. Flooded lead acid batteries